-Varicose veins in the anus can most often be attributed to high blood pressure in the vessels in that region.
-Possible causes of this may be high blood pressure in general, obesity, or increased tension in the muscles in that area, such as during periods of diarrhoea.
+Enlarged veins in the anus can most often be attributed to high blood pressure in the vessels in that region.
+Possible causes of this may be obesity, or increased tension in the muscles in that area, due to chronic diarrhoea.
 Adversely, a person may also find that they develop haemorrhoids when they are constipated, due to exerting strain when going to the toilet.

 In treating the condition, a doctor may advise eating a healthier, more fibrous diet to ease constipation, or improve a person’s weight.
-They may also propose undertaking measures to lower blood pressure in those cases where it is too high.
 Medication for piles, however, aims to decrease the severity of irritated tissue in the stricken area and soothe discomfort.